Anki-code1/dnsviz/README.md

 #### Examples

-Process the query/response output produced by `dnsviz probe`, and produce a graph visually representing the results in a png file named "example.com.png".
+Process the query/response output produced by `dnsviz probe`, and produce a graph visually representing the results in a PNG file named "example.com.png".
 ```
 $ dnsviz graph -Tpng < example.com.json > example.com.png
 ```